oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/ccc-theme-1-using-the-skin-as-a-medium-of-communication.md

 * Roger Cholewiak (Princeton University, retired) will give a historical overview of work in the area of tactile communication.
 * Charlotte Reed (MIT) will present on her recent work on a tactile speech communication system.

-* Lori Holt (CMU) will unveil the cognitive processes that underlie learning and categorization of sound and speech.
+* Lori Holt (Carnegie Mellon University) will unveil the cognitive processes that underlie learning and categorization of sound and speech.

 * Granit Luzhnica (Graz University of Technology) will share his work concerned with communication of text through tactile coding of the 26 letters of the English alphabet.